sanjinc/framework/library/Webiny/Component/EventManager/Readme.md

 ## Custom Event Classes

 When firing events, you can also pass your own event classes, that extend generic `Event` class.
 For example, you want to fire an event called `cms.page_saved` and pass the `Page` object.
-Of course, you could simple pass an array like `['page' => $pageObject]`, but for the sake of the example, let's pretend it's more complicated than that:
+Of course, you could simply pass an array like `['page' => $pageObject]`, but for the sake of the example, let's pretend it's more complicated than that:

 ```php
 // Create your `PageEvent` class